abbreviatedman/dotfiles/computer-setup.md

     - set it to auto-fill
     - change generator to passphrase with caps and a number
   - vimium-c
-    - bind moveWindowToNewTab to W
+    - bind moveTabToNewWindow to W
     - add css: .LH { font-size 1.5em }
     - pages may not steal focus
   - Dark Reader